deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 ### k

 The variable k is the number of times you run [contrastive divergence](../glossary.html#contrastivedivergence).
-Each time contrastive divergence is run, it's a sample of the Markov chain composing the restricted boltzmann machine.
+Each time contrastive divergence is run, it's a sample of the Markov chain composing the restricted Boltzmann machine.
 A typical value is 1.

 ## initiating an RBM

-Here's how you set up a single-thread restricted Boltzmann machine.
+Here's how you set up a single-thread restricted Boltzmann machine:

-To create the machine, you simply instantiate an object of the [RBM class](../doc/org/deeplearning4j/rbm/RBM.html).
+To create it, you simply instantiate an object of the [RBM class](../doc/org/deeplearning4j/rbm/RBM.html).

 		   RBM rbm = new RBM.Builder().numberOfVisible(784).numHidden(400).withRandom(rand)
 				.useRegularization(false).withMomentum(0).build();

-The RBM uses the builder pattern to setup config; for example, this will handle the following:
+The RBM uses the builder pattern to set up config; for example, this builder will handle the following parameters:

            Number of visible (input) units: 784